 Be sure to take the time necessary for at least two visits to Country Dental to complete your bridge work.

 On the first visit, your Cambridge, Fergus or Toronto dentist will prepare for the dental bridge procedure with a few simple steps.
 First, your dentist may file down the abutment teeth so the dental crown will fit properly.
 Next, the dentist will take an impression of the tooth.
 This mold will be used to create your dental bridge.

 A temporary dental bridge will be installed to protect your teeth and gums until the time comes to install the permanent version.

 Returning for the second appointment can be even easier here at Country Dental.
-Your dentist will remove the temporary dental bridge and replace it with the permanent dental bridge.
+Your dentist will remove the temporary bridge and replace it with the permanent dental bridge.
 Do not be discouraged at first as it usually takes a little adjusting to get the dental bridge perfected.

 Dental Bridges Are Long Lasting

 A dental bridge can last for quite a long time but all that is dependent on proper oral care.
 The teeth that are bridged together must be kept healthy to keep the dental bridge in place properly.

 Remember to book regular dental visits here at Country Dental.
 If missing teeth are a problem for you, talk to one of our dentists.
 A dental bridge procedure might be the perfect opportunity to improve your dental health and smile.
 You can find more information on dental bridges on this webmd.com page entitled, Dental Health and Bridges.